DreyWesson/DreyWesson/README.md

   <img align="left"  alt="GIF" src="https://user-images.githubusercontent.com/50960013/127277181-3871659d-6d90-409e-b6a9-b8279a391430.gif" width="250" style="border-radius: 25px;" height="auto" loop=infinite  />
   </div>
   <div style="align: right; margin-top: -100px; padding-left: 1rem;">
-    I'm a minimalist, result-oriented and passionate about technologies that matter.
+    I'm a minimalist, result-oriented, and passionate about technologies that matter.
 What gets me outta bed is the thrill of solving new problems.
 I'm always open to learning new technologies and other interesting things to keep up with the ever-evolving software development processes.
     <br/>🎉 Fun facts:
     <br/>🕊 I'm a minimalist
     <br/>🚴🏽 I love walkable cities.